SCBI-ForestGEO/Dendrobands/resources/workflow_springbiannual_survey.md

         ii.
 Trees labeled as dead during the biannual survey may look dead due to the lack of leaves, depending on leaf senescence and recruitment timing.

     b.
 Fix any data issues that are found.

+5. Delete the data_entry_form you created but keep the folder you made in Step 3a.

-5. Update [dendro_trees.csv](https://github.com/SCBI-ForestGEO/Dendrobands/blob/master/data/dendro_trees.csv) with new records of dead trees.
+6. Update [dendro_trees.csv](https://github.com/SCBI-ForestGEO/Dendrobands/blob/master/data/dendro_trees.csv) with new records of dead trees.

-6. After the fall survey, create next year's master file...

-    a....only after doing dendroband replacements and gathering that data

-    b.
-When those are complete, then update [dendroID_chronology](https://github.com/SCBI-ForestGEO/Dendrobands/blob/master/data/dendroID_chronology.csv) with current dendroIDs (as the full list is ontingent on dendroband replacements)

-    c.
-In addition, update [dendro_trees_dbhcount2018.csv](https://github.com/SCBI-ForestGEO/Dendrobands/tree/master/results) using the Rscript.